mikecormier/ConSplice/README.md

   4) Transformed O/E scores into percentiles ranges from 0.0 to 1.0.
 A percentile score of 0.0 suggests the region is completely unconstrained (tolerant) against aberrant splicing while a percentile score of 1.0 suggest the region is completely constrained (intolerant) against aberrant splicing.

-### Ensembl Machine Learning Approach
+### Ensemble Machine Learning Approach

 ConSpliceML is a machine learning approach using the ConSplice constraint score with predicted splicing from SpliceAI and SQUIRLS to identify potential pathogenic alternative splicing variants.

+The intuition behind this model is based on improving the interpritation of pathogenic splicing using the splicing constraint metric.
+By combining a per-nucleotide prediction of alternative splicing with the pathogenic interpritation model of constraint, we can improve both the identification and interpritation of alternative splicing variants in terms of rare disease.

+Both SpliceAI and SQUIRLS are used to support alternative splicing predictions, as well as identify alternative splicing events missed by one of the tools.

 ## ConSplice Module

+## Data used by ConSplice

+ConSplice requires multiple sources of data including gnomAD, SpliceAI, GENCODE, and others.
+Data curation scripts called *Data Recipes* have been created for transperancy and reproducability.

+Data recipes can be found in the `data_recipes` directory of this repository.

+## Running ConSplice